caltechlibrary/cold_admin/deployment.md

     a. `sudo systemctl start cold.service`
     b. `sudo systemctl start cold_admin.service`
     c. `sudo systemctl start cold_admin_api.service`
+19. In the admin directory use the Deno task setup to create your dataset collections
-19. Test the public and admin services using elinks.
+20. Test the public and admin services using elinks.
 If you get a gateway error it means datasetd isn't runining correctly in port 8112.
 Debug with curl, systemctl status, journalctl.

 You can configure Apache to reverse proxy to the cold service running on port 8110 allowing public access.
 Apache should be configured similar but with access restricted to staff for the cold_admin service running on port 8111.